For immediate release—May 10, 2012

 From hearing “Oh Shenandoah” echo across the landscape amidst the fading light, to listening to personal accounts of the battle as you stand in the soldiers’ footsteps, to learning the remarkable story of the work to preserve these hallowed grounds, this promises be a memorable, meaningful evening, and the signature event of this year’s Sesquicentennial in the Valley.

 Make your plans now to join us on one of the most beautiful preserved battlefield sites in the nation.
-Tickets, which include a barbecue dinner and admission to all programs and activities, are $20 per person and $30 per family (includes two adults and children under 18); youths 13 and under are free.
-To order tickets, click the "Download Registration Form" button below.
-For more information, email firstname.lastname@example.org or call 540-740-4545.
+Tickets, which include a barbecue dinner and admission to all programs and activities, are $20 per person and $30 per family (two adults and children under 18); youths ages 13 and under are free.
+(Youths still must pre-register.)
+The deadline to order tickets is June 1.
+To order tickets, you can download the registration form on the SVBF website, www.ShenandoahAtWar.org, of you can sign up by calling the SVBF at 540-740-4545.
+For more information, email email@example.com or call 540-740-4545.

-- Widow Pence Farm on Cross Keys Battlefield
+- Location: Widow Pence Farm on Cross Keys Battlefield, Rockingham County

-$20 per person; $30 per family (includes two adults and children under 18); youths 13 and under are free (but must still pre-register).
-Tickets include a barbecue dinner and admission to all programs and activities.
+- Fee: $20 per person and $30 per family (two adults and children under 18); youths ages 13 and under are free